t35-turbo/TanTanChat/README.md

 TanTan Chat is a modern, ergonomic AI chat application designed to enhance user experience and productivity.
 It offers a clean and intuitive interface, ensuring that users can focus on their conversations without distractions.

+We follow the weird OpenAI naming scheme, hence the name :p

 ![Screenshot](screenshot.png)
 *Note: No Humans used in the backend*<sup>\*</sup>

 # Use
 Visit a live instance here: